Professional Ethics and Standards in Sport and Exercise Psychology

 Online Course: June 15 - August 28, 2015

 In-Person Instruction: October 13 - 14, 2015 - Indianapolis, IN

 ** Registration open April 1, 2015 **

-For the third consecutive year, AASP is partnering with West Virginia University (WVU) to offer a distance-learning course focusing on “Professional Ethics and Standards in Sport and Exercise Psychology”.
+For the fourth consecutive year, AASP is partnering with West Virginia University (WVU) to offer a distance-learning course focusing on “Professional Ethics and Standards in Sport and Exercise Psychology”.
 The program, which begins the week of June 15, was specifically developed to examine important ethical and legal issues that sport and exercise psychology professionals often encounter in their work as teachers, researchers and practitioners.
 AASP is also seeking to standardize ethics training for anyone interested in seeking AASP certification.

 Dr. Ed Etzel, Professor in the Department of Sport Sciences at WVU and a Certified Consultant (CC-AASP), will be the featured instructor.
 While the offering will be predominently online, there will be 10 hours of in-person, required instruction held at AASP's 2015 Annual Meeting in Indianapolis, IN (October 13 - 14).
 A final online exam will end the course.
 Tuition for the course is $995.